tatianegercina/FinTech/01-Lesson-Plans/22-DeFi/1/LessonPlan.md

 * What are some potential issues that IPFS seeks to solve?

-* **Answer** Inefficiencies in the web such as `duplicate files`.
+* **Answer**: Inefficiencies in the web such as `duplicate files`.

-* **Answer** Inefficiencies in the web such as having to route to a faraway sever to get the file you need when it might be right next door.
+    * **Answer**: Inefficiencies in the web such as having to route to a faraway sever to get the file you need when it might be right next door.

-* **Answer** Problems with security and file integrity, such as not knowing whether or not files you have accessed over the web have changed.
+    * **Answer**: Problems with security and file integrity, such as not knowing whether or not files you have accessed over the web have changed.

-* **Answer** Problems with the security of centralized servers providing a centralized attack vector.
+    * **Answer**: Problems with the security of centralized servers providing a centralized attack vector.

-* What are some potential use cases of IPFS?
+* What are some potential issues that IPFS seeks to solve?

-* **Answer** Hosting any file that you want to maintain an immutable copy of.
+    * **Answer**: Hosting any file that you want to maintain an immutable copy of.

-* **Answer** Hosting any file that needs to be censorship-resistant.
+    * **Answer**: Hosting any file that needs to be censorship-resistant.

-* **Answer** Hosting very-large files between organizations.
+    * **Answer**: Hosting very-large files between organizations.

-* **Answer** Hosting any file in general.
+    * **Answer**: Hosting any file in general.

-Have the class take a moment to brainstorm some potential use-cases for IPFS; potential use-cases include:
+* Have the class take a moment to brainstorm some potential use-cases for IPFS; potential use-cases include:

-* **Potential Answer** An open street map application that shares panoramic photos of streets through a decentralized platform.
+    * **Potential Answer**: An open street map application that shares panoramic photos of streets through a decentralized platform.

-* **Potential Answer** A static website host.
+    * **Potential Answer**: A static website host.

-* **Potential Answer** A decentralized social platform where users can upload photos.
+    * **Potential Answer**: A decentralized social platform where users can upload photos.

-* **Potential Answer** A p2p chat with file sharing.
+    * **Potential Answer**: A p2p chat with file sharing.

 ---